DataCops vs Plausible

 One platform that captures, verifies, and activates - instead of patching three tools together.

-The Gap in Plausible
+The Problem with Plausible

 Switching is seamless